-Nevertheless, for other types of institutions, most notably the post-92s, such wherewithal is frequently lacking.
-For post-92s the feasibility and success of pursuing a policy of employing career academics is less certain.
+Post-1992s are former polytechnics which were granted university status in 1992.
+Their subject areas are frequently vocational and they have traditionally been teaching rather than research focused.
+For post-1992s the feasibility and success of pursuing a policy of employing career academics is less certain.
 Regarding the facilitation of research, this is more difficult to achieve.
-Tangible teaching implications are unavoidable as post-92s navigate towards and implement research intensification strategies (Tennant et al 2015).
+Tangible teaching implications are unavoidable as post-1992s navigate towards and implement research intensification strategies (Tennant et al., 2015).
 The relative proportion of income derived from research in upper quartile institutions (arguably twinned with notable significant alumni foundation funding) enable reductions in reliance on teaching income.
 Funding can be utilised effectively to reduce staff-student ratios, ‘creating time for research’.
-Conversely, post-92 institutions rely heavily upon teaching as a primary funding source, with a significantly lower income proportion from research council funding.
-Given the current ‘system’ for income generation, the process of transition in post-92 institutions from teaching focused towards Career Academics presents significant levels of risk.
-Further, the challenge for a Career Academic working in a post-92 institution to compete with career academics in pre-1992 establishments is much greater.
+Conversely, post-1992 institutions rely heavily upon teaching as a primary funding source, with a significantly lower income proportion from research council funding.
+Moreover, Russell Group institutions can, based on their ranking from research, gain significant income from overseas postgraduate recruitment (Times Higher Education, 2017) Given the current ‘system’ for income generation, the process of transition in post-1992 institutions from teaching focused towards research-led Career Academics presents significant risk.
+Further, the challenge for Career Academics working in a post-1992 institution to compete with Career Academics in upper-quartile establishments is much greater.

-In post-92s, the requirement for teaching, admin, course leadership and so on, all of which impedes research outputs.
+In post-1992s, requirements for teaching, administration, course leadership and so on impede research outputs.
 Time allocated to research is available but much less than in Russell Group or upper quartile institutions.
-Thus, the post-92 Career Academic may feel frustrated and unsettled at being unable commit the equivalent time to research and publish as their colleagues in Russell Group institutions.
-Consequently, their commitment is likely to be fragile and they may seek opportunities for employment elsewhere.
-This creates a nomadic faculty workforce, where self–interest becomes a distinctive factor (Porter, 1991).
-Ironically, those who move will be those who can, i.e. those with success (cf. Graham, 2015), whereas those employed as Career Academics who do not produce the desired outputs or income will be less attractive and find moving harder.
+Thus, post-1992 Career Academics may feel frustrated at being unable commit equivalent time to research and publish compared to Russell Group institution colleagues.
+Consequently, their commitment may be fragile and they may seek opportunities for employment elsewhere.
+This promotes a nomadic faculty workforce, where self–interest becomes a distinctive factor (Porter, 1991).
+Ironically, those who move will be those who can, i.e. those with success (cf. Graham, 2015), whereas those employed as Career Academics who do not produce the desired outputs or income will find moving harder.
 The results are arguably the worst of both worlds for the institution: it has employed staff who do not produce research and who cannot contextualise their teaching.

 The challenge is arguably twofold: one, teaching commitment is typically higher than in research intensive establishments and two, attaining research council funding is diminished due to infrastructural and cultural weaknesses.
 Indeed, approximately 80% of all Research Council funding is attained by 20% of universities in the UK (Guardian, 2014) in a system akin to the Pareto principle (Vaccaro, 2000).
 For any institution, major risks are clearly associated with potentially losing course credibility that may occur during the transition.
-Disgruntled students become dissatisfied customers, and potentially negatively impact on NSS statistics and other rankings, and concomitant loss of repeat business is palpable.
+Disgruntled students become dissatisfied customers, and potentially negatively impact on NSS statistics and other rankings, with palpable concomitant loss of repeat business.

-Unfortunately, although some post 1992 universities have chosen to become civic universities, retaining their polytechnic ethos, and focusing on teaching alone, many post 1992 universities are continually aspiring to close the gap in research with the leading institutions.
-Yet, there can only be a few ‘leaders’ in an ever crowded and competitive sector, and strategies employed must navigate the complex issues surrounding resource allocation for research, teaching and administration.
+Unfortunately, although some post-1992 universities have chosen to become civic universities, retaining their polytechnic ethos, and focusing on teaching alone, many continually aspire to close the gap in research with leading institutions.
+Yet, only a few can be ‘leaders’ in an ever crowded and competitive sector, and strategies employed must navigate the complex issues surrounding resource allocation for research, teaching and administration.